 Your super is typically stored with a super fund, where professional fund managers invest your money with the aim of earning a return to grow over time.
 Super funds typically have higher return rates than interest rates of regular banks.

-5 tips and tricks for good money management
+5 tips for good money management

 Try to keep track of your money